What is Sapporo Ramen?

 The History of Sapporo Ramen

 At first the main flavor was a combination of the soy sauce and salt.
-In 1954 a customer asked for some noodles to be placed into his miso and pork soup and a new classic dish was born.
-It was given the title of Miso Ramen, and since then Miso Ramen has been the signature dish of Sapporo style ramen.
+In 1954 a customer asked for some noodles in his miso and pork soup and a new classic dish was born.
+Thus, it marks the beginning of the name Miso Ramen.
+Since then, the signature dish of Sapporo style ramen has been Miso Ramen.
 The restaurant that started the dish, the Aji-no-Sanpei has continued with the same recipe since its first use in 1954.

 When you arrive into Sapporo, it is likely you will arrive through the city’s airport, the New Chitose Airport.
 Here on your arrival are numerous restaurants open purely for selling you their version of this dish.

 This style of ramen soup has a rich attractive taste.
 The Ramen Sora is located in Sapporo city in addition to having restaurants overseas in locations such as Singapore and Las Vegas.
 This style of Sapporo Ramen uses thick noodles combined with a thick and easy to drink soup.
 You will enjoy the taste that feels like it melts in your mouth on its first tasting.
 The soup has been boiling for five hours to ensure the softness of its ingredients reach its customers in a perfect tasting soup.
-Ramen Sora is a stylish space with plenty of seating and opens daily from 10am until 8pm.
-They take food orders up until 8pm.
+Ramen Sora is a stylish space with plenty of seating.